Michigan Commercial Lease Market Overview

 What are typical commercial lease terms in Michigan?

 Retail leases typically run 5–10 years NNN with 3% annual escalators.
 Office leases are 3–5 years in most markets.
 Personal guaranty is required on virtually all SMB leases.
-Detroit commands the highest rents at $18–35/sqft/yr.
+Detroit downtown/Midtown/New Center commands the highest rents at $28–48/sqft/yr, well above the $18–35/sqft historical Detroit range; Grand Rapids runs $22–34/sqft for Class A office; Ann Arbor near the U-M campus runs $28–42/sqft driven by tech and life-sciences demand; Lansing, Troy, and Kalamazoo $18–28/sqft.

 Does Michigan protect commercial tenants?